TakeLab/podium/README.md

 ## Authors

 * Podium is currently maintained by [Ivan Smoković](https://github.com/ivansmokovic), [Mario Šaško](https://github.com/mariosasko), [Filip Boltužić](https://github.com/FilipBolt), and [Martin Tutek](https://github.com/mttk).
 A non-exhaustive but growing list of collaborators: [Silvije Skudar](https://github.com/sskudar), [Domagoj Pluščec](https://github.com/domi385), [Marin Kačan](https://github.com/mkacan), [Dunja Vesinger](https://github.com/dunja-v), [Mate Mijolović](https://github.com/matemijolovic).
+* Thanks to the amazing [Mihaela Bošnjak](https://github.com/Bmikaella) for the logo!
 * Project made as part of [TakeLab](https://takelab.fer.hr) at Faculty of Electrical Engineering and Computing, University of Zagreb.

 See also the list of [contributors](../../graphs/contributors) who participated in this project.